-In the present paper, we consider the use of models only in situations where the model has been verified and validated, as in Guikema et al. (0) and Staid et al. (0) where repeated random holdout testing was used to assess out of sample predictive accuracy.
-The approach can formally be described as follows; the simulations will be performed using a verified and validated model G with parameter X used to predict the outcome of a quantity of interest Z.We establish distributions F_i^ on the vector $X = (X_1, X_2, ..., X_n)$ of model parameters.
-We then perform a large number m of (Monte Carlo) samplings from these distributions, resulting in realizations $y_j = (y{1j}, y{2j}, ..., y{nj})$, j = 1, 2, ..., m, which are then plugged into the model to obtain predictions $z_j^ = G(y_j)$ of Z, we keep the realizations that give us the worst predictions of Z. The sampled y_j then represent a potential future scenario that might lead to an outcome of Z (predicted by $G(y_j)$).
-In these situations the simulation model can be used to create increased understanding related to interactions between different phenomena and systems, hence reducing the potential for surprises and black swans.
+In the present article, we consider the use of models only in situations where the model has been verified and validated, as in Guikema et al.(9) and Staid et al.(10) where repeated random holdout testing was used to assess out- of-sample predictive accuracy.
+The approach can formally be described as follows: the simulations will be performed using a verified and validated model G with parameter Xused to predict the outcome of a quantity of interest Z. We establish distributions F_i^ on the vector $X = (X_1, X_2, \dots, X_n)$ of model parameters.
+We then perform a large number m of (Monte Carlo) samplings from these distributions, resulting in realizations $y_j = (y{1j}, y{2j}, \dots, y{nj}), j = 1, 2, \dots, m,$ which are then plugged into the model to obtain predictions $z_i^ = G(y_i)$ of Z; we keep the realizations that give us the worst predictions of Z. The sampled y_i then represents a potential future scenario that might lead to an outcome of Z (predicted by $G(y_i)$).
+In these situations, the simulation model can be used to create increased understanding related to interactions between different phenomena and systems, hence reducing the potential for surprises and black swans.

-Because black swans can be divided into three types, as mentioned in Section 0, different approaches have to be used in order to deal with them (0-0).
-If simulations (done by the use of a simulation model) are used to reduce the domain of black swans, they have to address the three types of black swans differently, as simulations might be useful in different ways for different settings.
-Let us here consider the use of simulation as a tool to reduce the domain of black swans types a) through c), in addition to perfect storms.
+Because black swans can be divided into three types, as mentioned in Section 1.1, different approaches have to be used in order to deal with them.^(19,20) If simulations (done by the use of a simulation model) are used to reduce the domain of black swans, they have to address the three types of black swans differently, as simulations might be useful in different ways for different settings.
+Let us here consider the use of simulation as a tool to reduce the domain of black swans types (a) through (c), in addition to perfect storms.

 First, how can a simulation model be used to address or reduce the potential for surprises caused by unknown unknowns?
-Intuitively this seems challenging, as simulations require a model, and a model is a representation of a known phenomenon.
+Intuitively, this seems challenging, as simulations require a model, and a model is a representation of a known phenomenon.
 If the phenomenon is known, how can a potential surprising event be seen as an unknown unknown?
 It seems obvious that simulation models cannot be used to identify new phenomena.
-However, they can still be useful - if a simulation model or/and the simulations that are carried out manage to raise questions, identifying a need for more research, where the following research reveals a new phenomenon.
+However, they can still be useful---if a simulation model and/or the simulations that are carried out manage to raise questions, identifying a need for more research, where the following research reveals a new phenomenon.
 For example, today, data mining or data analytics is used to create models and gather information from large amounts of data.
-Some of these models reveal relationships between input variables or/and the output that cannot be explained by today's phenomenon that has not previously been known.
-When this happens, more knowledge is gained and the domain of potential black swans events of type a) caused by this phenomena can be seen as reduced.
-Black swans type a) has then, indirectly, been reduced by a simulation model.
+Some of these models reveal relationships between input variables and/or the output that cannot be explained by today's phenomenological understandings.
+Occasionally, research on these relationships identifies a new phenomenon that has not previously been known.
+When this happens, more knowledge is gained and the domain of potential black swan events of type (a) caused by this phenomenon can be seen as reduced.
+Black swans type (a) have then, indirectly, been reduced by a simulation model.